nicolasdasriaux/practical-immutability/immutable-bender-kata.md

 ## Recommended Implementation Steps

+Switch to `kata` branch to see code without solution.
+You are free to look at solution in `master`branch.

+* `src/main/java/practicalimmutability/kata/robot` contains the kata.
+* `src/test/java/practicalimmutability/kata/robot` contains the tests for the kata.

 ### Guided Steps

 Here tests will already be available and you'll mostly have to implement the body of the methods.